Anna of Hesse

 Anna of Hesse (26 October 1529, Kassel – 10 July 1591, Meisenheim) was a princess of Hesse by birth and marriage Countess Palatine of Zweibrücken.

 Early life

 Anna was a daughter of Landgrave Philip I of Hesse (1501–1567) from his marriage to Princess Christine of Saxony (1505–1549), a daughter of Duke George of Saxony.

 Biography

-She married on 24 February 1544 with Count Palatine Wolfgang of Zweibrücken (1526–1569).
+She married Count Palatine Wolfgang of Zweibrücken (1526–1569) on 24 February 1544.
 After the death of her husband, Anna and her brother William and Elector Palatine Louis VI jointly acted as guardians for her children.
 William was also the executor of Wolfgang's testament.

 Around 1590, Anna founded the St. Anne's churchyard in Heidelberg.
 In 1596, a stone monument in her honor was erected in this churchyard.
 When the churchyard was closed in 1845, the monument was moved to the Bergfriedhof churchyard.

 Anna died in 1591 and was buried in the Lutheran Church of Meisenheim Castle.

 Issue

-From her marriage, Anna had the following children:
+Anna was constantly pregnant during much of her marriage, giving birth to thirteen children in just eighteen years.
+Ten of them lived to adulthood: